ladybug/kamilszymanski.github.io/_posts/2016-02-04-interpreting-jstats-number-of-full-gc-events.md

   - JVM
 ---

-"You can't control what you can't measure"[^1] and you want to control things, you don't want to just bet on luck.
+*"You can't control what you can't measure"*[^1] and you want to control software you're running.
 Nonetheless measuring is not enough, you also need to know how to interpret results of such measurements.

-It's not hard to find examples of misinterpreted measurement results with the `free`[^2] command output being the most commonly misinterpreted one.
+It's not hard to find examples of misinterpreted measurement results with the `free`[^2] command output being one of the most commonly misinterpreted ones.
 Often lack of understanding of used terminology or it's ambiguity can be accounted for it.
 For example let's look at `jstat` output for a Java process: